1898andCo/HAOS/README.md

 [![Build Status](https://drone.bohicalabs.com/api/badges/BOHICA-LABS/BLAOS/status.svg)](https://drone.bohicalabs.com/BOHICA-LABS/BLAOS)
 # HAOS

-HAOS is a Linux distribution designed to remove as much OS maintenance as possible in a Kubernetes cluster.
-It is specifically designed to only have what is needed to run [k3s](https://github.com/rancher/k3s).
+HAOS is a Linux distribution designed to harden and secure an OS that in turn operates a Kubernetes cluster with as little maintenance as possible.
 Additionally the OS is designed to be managed by `kubectl` once a cluster is bootstrapped.
 Nodes only need to join a cluster and then all aspects of the OS can be managed from Kubernetes.
 Both HAOS and k3s upgrades are handled by the HAOS operator.